 - Storage Bin 2 contains all of the electronics for the V5 Workcell used in the Workcell STEM Labs.
 It also contains some other parts and tools.

-Storage Bin 3 is used for extra parts to compete in the AMC competition.
+Storage Bin 3 is used for extra parts to compete in the FAC competition.